-An updated IDDE survey update was completed in 2024 and it did not identify the presence of illicit discharges.
+An updated IDDE survey update has been contracted and will be completed in 2024-2025.
+Previous surveys did not identify the presence of illicit discharges.

-- 5. Pollution Prevention and Good Housekeeping - a.
-Infrastructure Maintenance There are Inlet inserts installed on East Shore Road Basins which discharge to the Harbor.
-The FABCO filters are replaced annually by the Village and they are designed to remove pathogens. - b.
+5. Pollution Prevention and Good Housekeeping

+a.
+Infrastructure Maintenance

+There are Inlet inserts installed on East Shore Road Basins which discharge to the Harbor.
+The FABCO filters are replaced annually by the Village and they are designed to remove pathogens.

+b.
 Wildlife Control

 There are no significant locations within the Village ROWs where geese have become a nuisance and/or potentially impact water quality.
 The Village however has decided to erect (6) signs which encourage residents not to feed the wildlife.
 There will be (3) signs along the East Shore Road Corridor ROW which abuts the Harbor and (3) signs at the locations where Village Roads terminate at the Bay/Beach.
-The signs will be erected in 2025.